 For some programs, students have to pass a mandatory language test.
 The requirements for the following programs are met only if the language test is passed or in case of exemption from the test (core subject and/or module):

 The Language Center of Freie Universität Berlin is responsible for granting exemptions from language tests.
-On the websites of the Language Center (Sprachenzentrum) (see “Sprachtests” (only in German)) information is available, which qualifications are recognized as equivalent to the required.
+On the websites (only in German) information is available, which qualifications are recognized as equivalent to the required.

-Applicants for the first semester of a program who do not meet the language requirements (Test nicht bestanden oder nicht teilgenommen, keine Befreiung vom Test) will not be considered in the admission process.
+Applicants for the first subject-specific semester of a program, who do not meet the language requirements (Test nicht bestanden oder nicht teilgenommen, keine Befreiung vom Test) will not be considered in the admission process.

-Applicants for higher semesters of one of the above-mentioned study programs have to pass a language test.
+Applicants for higher subject-specific semesters of one of the above-mentioned study programs have to pass the language test also, or to present an exemption from the test.
 In case the admission requirements are not met, the admission notice becomes void.
-Enrollment for the chosen study program is not possible.
+Enrollment for the chosen study program is not possible then.